SmilingZero/BlazeBlack2ReduxWiki/docs/giftPokemon.md

 ## Special Encounters

 !!! note
     Some of the special encounters from the base games can still be acquired.
-These include the version-specific bird on Route 4, Volcarona in the Relic Castle, the Crustle in Seaside Cave, and the Jellicent in Undella Bay.
+These include the version-specific bird on Route 4, the Crustle in Seaside Cave, and the Jellicent in Undella Bay.
 See the [static encounters page](https://www.serebii.net/black2white2/interact.shtml) on Serebii for more information.